 10 Helpful Tips to Manage Migraine Fatigue

-I may look like I am being lazy sometimes, but the truth is that I am physically and mentally exhausted.
+I may look like I am being lazy sometimes, but the truth is I am physically and mentally exhausted.
 I need to exhibit a lot of self-control every day.
 My brain is constantly scanning for potential triggers and preparing ways to avoid them.
 I have to will myself not to eat the wrong things and stick to my gluten-free diet.
+Migraine fatigue is a real thing and it can be draining.

 At different times of the day, depending on how or what I am feeling, I need to distract my mind from dwelling on any negative or self-deprecating thinking.
 Bouts of pain and migraine attacks force me into a state of limitation.